effectivehomeoffice/effectivehomeoffice.com/README.md

 Have a private team channel as well, and keep it private so it can become a safe space to discuss sensitive subjects.
 Topic-specific channels such as #kubernetes, #frontend, or #marketing allow communcation and knowledge sharing across teams.

+## Team Insights

+A big problem when working from home is that managers no longer see their teams working.
+Doubts on their productivity may arise, regardless of whether these doubts are justified or are merely the result of a gut feeling.
+The problem lies in the inherent feeling of loosing control.
+One way to counteract is to keep your manager up to date through regular insights, similiar to [Basecamp Check-Ins](https://basecamp.com/features/checkins).
+We highly recommend doing this in a written form asynchronously at the end of the business day -- and make them publicly available within the company.
+We basically do exactly this: before shutting our computers down at the end of the day, we write a short post about what is newsworthy in a [public team insights channel](#team-api).
+[This insight can be about a finished feature, about yesterday’s refactoring that paid off, or about a complaint about a pointless meeting.](https://www.innoq.com/de/articles/2020/03/effectively-working-from-home/#trustthroughtransparency)

 ## Full-Team Collaboration

 We love [Remote Mob Programming](https://www.remotemobprogramming.org/).